ketch/nodepy/doc/about.rst

 Contributions to the package are most welcome.
 If you have used NodePy for research, chances are that others would find your code useful.
-Feel free to either e-mail a patch or fork and issue a pull request on Github.
+Feel free to either e-mail a patch or fork the repository and
+`issue a pull request on Github <https://github.com/ketch/nodepy/compare>`_.
+If you find a bug or there's an improvement you'd like to see, you can also `open an issue <https://github.com/ketch/nodepy/issues>`_.

 License
 =======================